Home » Contact

 The requirements stipulate that companies must show the overall mean and median gender pay gap based upon the hourly rates as well as breaking this down to show the gender distribution across four equally sized quartiles based upon the pay range.

-This is the second time that Lenham Storage has reported mean and median gender pay gap information.
-The mean gender pay gap has fallen from 9.7% to 6.5%, a reduction over last year of 33%.
+This is the sixth year that Lenham Storage has reported mean and median gender pay gap information.
+The mean gender pay gap has slightly risen in 2022 from 8% to 9.8%.
 Lenham Storage is confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work, rather its gender pay gap is the result of the roles in which men and women work within the business and the salaries that these roles attract.

 This policy is implemented in accordance with the Criminal Finances Act 2017 and the firm meets all of its requirements under this act.
 It applies to all individuals working with the Firm, including directors, managers, employees, consultants, contractors, casual workers, agency staff, volunteers, or any other person connected to the Firm’s business or any of its subsidiaries or their employees located in the UK and abroad.